wecountwords/project-4/README.md

 **Design Decisions: User Flow & Functionality**
 - Since this will be a twitter-like app, let's set a char limit to mirror the Twitter 280 max char limit for posts.
 - For users that are not yet logged in:
-  - On the landing page (index.html), the "All Posts" feed should be visible."like" buttons are not visible on the posts.
+  - On the landing page (index.html), the "All Posts" feed should be visible.
   - Clicking on an author's name on any post will take the user to the profile view for that user.
   - Login & Register are also available through links on the top nav-bar.
 - Upon login, the following functionality is available: